Organizing Child Support in Divorce-Part 1

 • Pre-college education, if applicable.

-Calculation of Parental Income
+Calculation of Combined Parental Income for “Basic” Child Support

 Let’s use a hypothetical example of Bob and Sally, who both work and have two children together.
 Let’s say Sally will be the primary residential parent (PRP).

-Child Support PercentageBobSallyTotal
+Table 1: Child Support PercentageBobSallyTotal

 Gross annual income (1)$75,000$35,000$110,000